 ii.
 “You have God in the measure in which you desire Him.
 Only remember that the desire that brings God must be more than a feeble, fleeting wish.
 Wishing is one thing; willing is quite another.
 Lazily wishing and strenuously desiring are two entirely different postures of mind; the former gets nothing and the latter gets everything, gets God, and with God all that God can bring.”
 (Maclaren)

 d.
-Pour it into all those vessels, and set aside the full ones: Elisha told the woman to take what she had - one jar of oil (all that she had) - and to pour that out in faith into the borrowed vessels.
-As she did this the oil miraculously kept pouring from the original vessel until all the borrowed vessels were filled.
+Pour it into all those vessels, and set aside the full ones: Elisha told the woman to take what she had – one jar of oil (all that she had) – and pour that out in faith into the borrowed vessels.
+As she did this, the oil miraculously kept pouring from the original vessel until all the borrowed vessels were filled.
 At the end of it, she had a lot of oil.

 i.
 We notice that Elisha made her do this.
 Perhaps Elisha was tempted to gather the vessels and pour the oil himself, but he knew that she had to trust God herself.